Local Rule 2 DUTIES OF TRIAL COUNSEL

 2.11 WRITTEN PLEAS OF NOT GUILTY - WPNG

-The attorney shall file the entry with the Assignment Commissioner on the date of arraignment.
+The attorney shall file the entry with the Clerk of Court's on the date of arraignment.

-The court officer will pull all jackets and take them to the Assignment Commissioner’s Office, along with the attorney, who shall be responsible for obtaining the court dates and informing client(s).
+The Clerk will pull all jackets and take them to the Assignment Commissioner’s Office, along with the attorney, who shall be responsible for obtaining the court dates and informing client(s).

 a.
-Written plea forms will be available at the clerk’s station in front of the courtroom.
+Written plea forms will be available at the Clerk's office in Room 112.

 1. Written Pleas of not guilty and requests for continuance and waiver of arraignments will be accepted from attorneys only.

 2. Waivers of Arraignment will be accepted on those defendants who have attorneys and and who are alleged to be first or second offenders and an ALS has been issued in the case.
 Conditions must be verified and the written plea form must be signed by the requisite prosecutor's office.